pirocorp/Object-Oriented-Design/13. DDD/Considerations.md

   Martin Fowler

 - Heuristic #3 Buy/Adopt **Generic Subdomains** - it is beneficial to abstract its model and implementation details by implementing a thin **Anti-Corruption-Layer** that will be used as a proxy between that product and your system.
+This will make them well-behaved microservices.
   ```mermaid
     flowchart LR
     id1[Your System] <--> id2[Anti-Corruption-Layer] <--> id3[3rd party product]
   ```

 # Considering the UI in the Domain Design